ErikSharp/GitCheatSheet/README.md

 # GitCheatSheet

-Did this in master

 This document presents a scenario of the creation of a Git controlled application.
 It goes through as many steps as possible to demonstrate the various functions in Git.

-Did this in erik

 ## Application creation